Why ChurnRecovery Costs $20/Month (And Why That's the Right Price)

 SaaS has a churn problem, and it's getting worse.
 As the market matures and competition increases, retention becomes more important than acquisition.
 But the tools to fight churn are priced for companies that already have resources.

-We think there should be a third option: a free tool that just works.
+We think there should be a third option: an affordable tool that just works. $20/month.
+All features.
+No surprises.

 That's ChurnRecovery.